How should I declare the encoding of my HTML file?

 The XML declaration is only required if the page is not being served as UTF-8 (or UTF-16), but it can be useful to include it so that developers, testers, or translation production managers can visually check the encoding of a document by looking at the source.

-Polyglot markup: A page that uses polyglot markup contains a subset of HTML using the XML syntax that can be parsed either by an HTML or an XML parser.
+Polyglot markup: A page that uses polyglot markup uses a subset of HTML with XML syntax that can be parsed either by an HTML or an XML parser.
 It is described in Polyglot Markup: A robust profile of the HTML5 vocabulary.

 Since a polyglot document must be in UTF-8, you don't need to, and indeed must not, use the XML declaration.
 On the other hand, if the file is to be read as HTML you will need to declare the encoding using a